Liberdade (district of São Paulo): Overview

+Liberdade is a meeting spot for many subgroups, especially among young people who are interested in Japanese culture.

 Media

 The now defunct Japanese newspaper São Paulo Shimbun was published in Liberdade.

 The Japanese newspaper Nikkey Shimbun and its sister Portuguese paper the Jornal Nippak are published in Liberdade.

 Culture and recreation

+The district is home to several churches, such as "Igreja Santa Cruz das Almas dos Enforcados", "Capela Nossa Senhora dos Aflitos", the Maronite "Nossa Senhora do Líbano", and several evangelical churches.

-The Museu Histórico da Imigração Japonesa no Brasil (ブラジル日本移民史料館) is located in Liberdade.
+The Historical Museum of Japanese Immigration in Brazil (Museu Histórico da Imigração Japonesa no Brasil) (ブラジル日本移民史料館) is located in Liberdade.

 Access

 Liberdade is served by the São Paulo Metro (Japão-Liberdade Station), a station on Line 1 (Blue).
 The station opened in 1975 and receives 21,000 passengers per day.
 Access to the station is via Praça da Liberdade.